Nikolai Kovalenko: Playing career

 On August 2, 2018, Kovalenko was signed to an improved three-year contract to continue his development and remain within Lokomotiv Yaroslavl.
 In the 2018–19 season, Kovalenko scored his first professional goal in an opening night 5–0 victory over Sibir Novosibirsk on September 4, 2018.
-Playing in a reduced role due to his youth, Kovalenko still contributed offensively, scoring 2 goals, including the game-winner, in a 4–3 victory over HC Vityaz on September 20, 2018.
+Playing in a reduced role due to his youth, Kovalenko still contributed offensively, scoring two goals, including the game-winner, in a 4–3 victory over HC Vityaz on September 20, 2018.
 He was later named as the KHL's best rookie of the week for a second occasion.

-In the 2019–20 season, Kovalenko returned on his potential in establishing himself within the top 9 forwards and recording career bests with 10 goals, 11 assists and 21 points through 54 regular season games with Lokomotiv.
+In the 2019–20 season, Kovalenko returned on his potential in establishing himself within the top-nine forwards and recording career bests with 10 goals, 11 assists and 21 points through 54 regular season games with Lokomotiv.
 In his final season under contract with Lokomotiv while under the guidance of new head coach, Craig McTavish, Kovalenko struggled to make an impression.
-With MacTavish later replaced by Andrei Skabelka, Kovalenko was unable to replicate his previous season contributions, totalling just 6 goals and 11 points through the 2020–21 season.
+With MacTavish later replaced by Andrei Skabelka, Kovalenko was unable to replicate his previous season contributions, totalling just six goals and 11 points through the 2020–21 season.

-On 25 May 2021, Kovalenko was signed to a qualifying offer from rival club, Ak Bars Kazan, in which Lokomotiv chose not to match.
+On May 25, 2021, Kovalenko was signed to a qualifying offer from rival club, Ak Bars Kazan, in which Lokomotiv chose not to match.
 Re-uniting with head coach Dmitri Kvartalnov, Kovalenko agreed to a two-year contract with Ak Bars through 2023.
-In the 2021–22 season, Kovalenko after a promising start with Ak Bars, was limited through injuries by appearing in just 29 games and collecting 6 goals and 14 points.
+In the 2021–22 season, Kovalenko after a promising start with Ak Bars, was limited through injuries by appearing in just 29 games and collecting six goals and 14 points.
 Unable to fully establish himself within the club, Kovalenko was granted an early release from the remaining year of his contract.

-On 26 May 2022, Kovalenko was signed to a two-year contract through 2024 to join his third KHL outfit, Torpedo Nizhny Novgorod.